top of page

 The noun 'aerophobia,' describing an intense and irrational fear of flying or being in an aircraft, has a clear etymology rooted in two Greek words.
 It originates from 'aero,' which means 'air,' and 'phobos,' meaning 'fear' or 'aversion.'
 When combined, 'aerophobia' literally translates to 'fear of air.'
 This term reflects the anxiety and irrational dread that individuals with this phobia experience when faced with the prospect of flying or being in an aircraft.
 Its etymology underscores the association of fear with the element of air and the psychological challenges that people with aerophobia encounter when it comes to air travel.

-Quiz: Find the meaning of the noun aerophobia:
+Find the correct meaning of the noun aerophobia:

 Try Again!